ckeditor/ckeditor5/docs/builds/guides/migrate.md

 ## Features

-When it comes to features, there are two aspects that need to be taken into consideration:
+When it comes to {@link features/index features}, there are two aspects that need to be taken into consideration:

 * CKEditor 5 may still not have the same features available as CKEditor 4.
 * Existing features may behave differently.